Baseball Season Is Done—Now What?

 The offseason is also the perfect time to build athleticism and maturity off the diamond:

-• Optimize sleep, recovery, and nutrition.
-Learning how to cook was a gamechanger, personally.
+Optimize sleep, recovery, and nutrition.
+Learning how to cook was a gamechanger for me, personally.
 What you put in your body matters, and if you cannot cook a basic recovery meal you will often find yourself reaching for what is convenient in your cabinets, and that’s not usually a good thing.
-Keep in mind that just one night of sleep deprivation resulted in an 18% decrease in protein synthesis, a 21% increase in cortisol (prolonged high cortisol levels lead to muscle breakdown), and a 24% reduction in testosterone.
-That is one of my favorite tidbits to teach youth athletes.
+Keep in mind that just one night of sleep deprivation results in an 18% decrease in protein synthesis, a 21% increase in cortisol (prolonged high cortisol levels lead to muscle breakdown), and a 24% reduction in testosterone.
+This is one of my favorite tidbits to teach youth athletes.
 For more info on sleep and recovery, click here.

-• Go on walks or hikes to decompress and stay active.
+Go on walks, hikes, or bike rides to decompress and stay active.

 Technique Spotlight: Focus on Off-Season Recovery

-If your season just wrapped and your body feels the toll of long practices, heavy lifts, and hard-fought games, this 30 minute yoga session is exactly what you need.
+If your season just wrapped and your body feels the toll of long practices, heavy lifts, and hard-fought games, this 30-minute yoga session is exactly what you need.
 Designed specifically for those who push their limits like athletes, weightlifters, CrossFitters, and power athletes, it is a perfect way to reset your body, restore mobility, and ease the stiffness that builds up over time.
-Whether you are gearing up for the next phase of training or just need to move better and feel lighter, this guided session is a smart step in your recovery.
-Give this a shot and try to make it apart of your daily offseason routine.
+Give this a shot and try to make it a part of your weekly offseason routine.

 No excuses if you have the summer off from school!